 - Build pages (MVC) using XML or WebIDE layout designer

 4. Create OData Services for Server-Side Actions (e.g. Validation)

 As explained previously, any interaction between the web front end and SAP is done through OData services.
-We’ve covered the reading and writing of application data but that doesn’t include any other server-side functionality that needs to be implemented in ABAP such as simulating a Sales Order before posting.
+We’ve covered the reading and writing of basic SAP Fiori app data but that doesn’t include any other server-side functionality that needs to be implemented in ABAP such as simulating a Sales Order before posting.